eddelbuettel/r2u/docs/mkdmt-src/src/index.md

 ### What is Covered ?

-We generally support amd64 (_i.e._ standard Intel/AMD cpus) for the current Ubuntu LTS release and its predecessor release.
+We generally support amd64 (_i.e._ standard 64-bit Intel/AMD cpus, sometimes also called x86_64)
+for the current Ubuntu LTS release and its predecessor release.
 We use 'r-release' just like CRAN.
 So currently the 'focal' 20.04 LTS and 'jammy' 22.04 LTS releases are fully supported.

 Support for other cpu architectures is certainly possible but somewhat unlikely due to a lack of (additional hardware) resources and time.
 Support for other distributions is possible but unlikely right now (due to a lack of resources and time).
-We still hope to cover Debian at some point.
+RSPM/PPM now appears to also support Debian which could be added at some later point.

 Current versions are based on R 4.3.1, and BioConductor release 3.17 packages are provided when required by CRAN packages.
 Binaries are generally R 4.3.* based.
 Some older packages released when